jeyboy/email_template/README.md

     config/initializers/email_template.rb

     Settings include the following items:
         columns_black_list - the following tokens symbolize the list of filters which limits the output of the object table fields list as a constants list for template.

         attributes_black_list - the following tokens symbolize the list of filters which limits the output of the object attributes list as a constants list for template

+        Black lists accept as value the following types: array and hash.
+In array case filters will be applied to the all objects.
+        In hash case you'll have an ability to put filters for all objects (use '*' key) and every separate object.
+        For example:
+            columns_black_list = ['_at', '_id']
+            columns_black_list = {'*' => ['_at', '_id'], 'user' => ['created_at']}

         methods_header - this option enables filter on objects functions that will be shown in the editor.
         That means what if we set value 'et_' at methods_header - methods which start with this value